Why Are Sea Turtles Endangered And What Can We Do To Help?

 If you want to help protect sea turtles, you should reduce the amount of single-use plastic you use.
 Many single-use plastics have eco-friendly alternatives.
 You could also learn about plastics and the available alternatives to educate and encourage others to make the change as well.

-Relying on both sea and land habitats, the effects of climate change are expected to have a devastating impact on sea turtle populations.
+Relying on both sea and land habitats, the effects of climate change are expected to have a devastating impact on endangered sea turtle populations.
 Notably, rising sea levels and increased beach erosion will further reduce the vital nesting grounds sea turtles rely on.

 Reducing your carbon footprint is the best way to protect sea turtles from the effects of climate change.
 Take steps to cut carbon emissions produced by your lifestyle and support products and programs that are designed to fight climate change.

-We sell our Journey Bracelets as a part of our partnership with the STC.
+We sell our Journey Bracelet as a part of our partnership with the STC.
 With each sale, a portion of the proceeds go to the STC to help them in their mission to study and protect endangered sea turtles.
 Along with the bracelet, you also get a sea turtle you can track.
 The tracking is done in cooperation with the STC and we use their sea turtle tracking data.

 If you are interested in learning more about sea turtles and the threats they face, we encourage you to go to the Sea Turtle Conservancy website.